I’ve been a Dad for seven days.

-I do not possess the poetic gift to adequately paint a picture of the moment he was placed in my arms.
+I do not possess the poetic gift to adequately paint a picture of the moment my son was placed in my arms.

 If you’re a parent.
 You know.

 If you’re not a parent.
-You wouldn’t understand, even if my name was Walt Whitman.
+I wouldn’t be able to describe the feeling, even if my name was Walt Whitman.

 More love than I had previously believed possible.

-Intense diametrically opposed forces pulling on my soul.
+Intense diametrically opposed forces of fear and love, anxiety and pride pulling on my soul.